 I used the wrong microphone to record my podcast three times.
 I didn’t even realize the damage until it was almost too late and I was up against my deadlines.
 I found out through my awesome audio editor via a Trello comment each time and inevitably dropped my head in my hands when I read those dreaded words, “You sound like you’re talking underwater.”
 Eek!
 I felt so bad each time because my thoughtless screw-up required my audio editor and his team to work extra hard to make the sound quality better.

-I kidnapped my son
+I kidnapped my son.

 I acted awkward when I met fans.

 I know people listen to my podcast.
 I see the data.
-But when I met listeners in person, they shared their feedback, and they let me know their results implementing my strategies, I had a hard time knowing what to say and fumbled over my words.
+But when I met listeners in person, they shared their feedback, and they let me know their results after implementing my strategies, I had a hard time knowing what to say and fumbled over my words.
 And this is an ongoing thing!
 I’m even awkward socializing with fans I personally know.
-I have three sets of couple friends who listen to my podcast together while they get ready in the morning, before they go to bed at night, and while driving to restaurant with the kids in tow.
+I have three sets of couple friends who listen to my podcast together while they get ready in the morning, before they go to bed at night, and while driving to restaurants with the kids in tow.
 When I see them at functions, they’re eager to chat about my latest episode and I act like a blubbering idiot not knowing what to say - especially because they’re not entrepreneurs!
-I’m honored they tune in and find the content impactful but I guess I don’t have a great grasp on why which turns me into this shy, little girl.
+I’m feel honored they tune in and find the content impactful but I guess I don’t have a great grasp on why which turns me into this shy, little girl.

 I made typos galore.

-If you follow my social media accounts or are a Productivity Straight Talk Insider, you likely know I’ve made a multitude of typos.
+If you follow my social media accounts or are a Productivity Straight Talk DIRECT subscriber, you likely know I’ve made a multitude of typos.
 Spelling is just not my thing.
 I know my strengths and putting the right letters in the right order is just not one of them.
 Audience members will occasionally tell me after a presentation that I had a major typo on a slide.
 Whoops!
 Funny enough, I have my assistant draft emails for me sometimes and then I make final edits before sending.
 Well, wouldn’t you know, even if I just change one sentence, that sentence will be the one I get feedback on as having a typo?
 I wish my assistant could review everything I type before it goes out but that’s just unrealistic and unproductive.
 I’ve learned to hire out for spelling and grammar editing where I can but also to embrace my spelling weakness.
 I am now able to laugh the corrections off so I can focus on my strengths instead.